Did the Ten Horns Arise out of Rome?

 “Thou sawest till that a stone was cut out without hands, which smote the image upon his feet that were of iron and clay, and brake them to pieces.
 Then was the iron, the clay, the brass, the silver, and the gold, broken to pieces together, and became like the chaff of the summer threshingfloors; and the wind carried them away, that no place was found for them: and the stone that smote the image became a great mountain, and filled the whole earth.”
 Daniel 2:34-35

-“And the beast which I saw was like unto a leopard, and his feet were as the feet of a bear, and his mouth as the mouth of a lion: and the dragon gave him his power, and his seat, and great authority.”
+And the beast which I saw was like unto a leopard, and his feet were as the feet of a bear, and his mouth as the mouth of a lion: and the dragon gave him his power, and his seat, and great authority.”
 Revelation 13:2

-Rome or The World?
+Did the Ten Horns arise out of Rome or The World?

-In Daniel 4, notice how “the kingdom” is described: “…they shall wet thee with the dew of heaven, and seven times shall pass over thee, till thou know that the most High ruleth in THE KINGDOM OF MEN, and giveth it to whomsoever he will.”
+In Daniel 4, notice how “the kingdom” is mentioned: “…they shall wet thee with the dew of heaven, and seven times shall pass over thee, till thou know that the most High ruleth in THE KINGDOM OF MEN, and giveth it to whomsoever he will.”
 Daniel 4:25

-“Thus he said, The fourth beast shall be the fourth kingdom upon earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shall tread it down, and break it in pieces.”
+Thus he said, The fourth beast shall be the fourth kingdom upon earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shall tread it down, and break it in pieces.
 Daniel 7:23

 Now ask yourself this question: Did Rome rule this entire planet?
 Of course not.
 However, we can now see a principle wherein the power that ruled the known world and also had possession of God’s people was considered controlling the whole world.